How to create credentials for Google APIs

 The Library of APIs you can enable on GCP

-This will take you to the Google API Library, where you can search and enable any Google API you want.
+This will take you to the Google API Library.

 Google API Library search box

-For example, I want to use PageSpeed Insights API.
+For example, I want to use the Google Sheets API.

 So, I will search for it.

-If everything goes well, I should see the “PageSpeed Insights API” card as a search result:
+If everything goes well, I should see the “Google Sheets API” card as a search result:

-Step 5: How to create credentials for an API and then assign it to specific enabled services
+Step 5: How to generate credentials for an API

 1. Google Sheets API